 Westfield Sydney is a shopping mall chain that we visited often while in Melbourne.
 It also offers a huge food court.

 The Dymocks Building with an Art Deco Flair

-  And the Strand Arcade, a majestic beauty.
-Built in 1891, the Strand Arcade is home to many old-fashioned retailers, and are now an institution in Sydney.
+And the Strand Arcade is a majestic beauty.
+Built in 1891, The Strand Arcade is home to many old-fashioned retailers and is now an institution in Sydney.
 If you are looking for something extraordinary and unique, you will find it here.

 You will also find many shops all along the streets.

 Tip: If you walk down George Street, you’ve covered most of the shopping malls listed above.
 You can then relax in the nearby Hyde Park.

 One more tip: every day until 5 p.m. there is a market at the Circular Quay called “The Rocks”, which is an area with many individual small galleries and shops.
 We highly recommended “The Rocks”.